 Businesses are in a continual state of motion which paces has accelerated in recent years.
 Today, forecasting sales and inventory management are a foundation upon which companies plan their business activity regarding the market and revenue projections.

-The forecasting process's accuracy can cardinally influence your business profitability in the good sense.
+The forecasting process's accuracy can cardinally influence your business profitability in a good sense.
 Predicting future demand is a critical element regarding sales assumptions, costs, and profits.
 At the same time, predicting future sales is the starting point of business planning, including defining the needed inventory level and purchasing.